texasenglish/tools/faveconverter/README.md

 On a Mac, all you need to do is open the Terminal (search for "Terminal.app" in the "Applications" folder).
 On Windows, you might have to install [Python](https://www.python.org/downloads/windows/) first and [change](http://www.anthonydebarros.com/2015/08/16/setting-up-python-in-windows-10/) the command line settings.
-Then you can use the command line tool (just type 'cmd' into the All Programs window).
+Then you can use the command line tool (just type 'cmd' into the "All Programs" window).

 Download the script.
 You need [faveconverter_py2.py](https://github.com/patrickschu/txenglish/blob/master/faveconverter/faveconverter_py2.py) if you are running Python 2, [faveconverter_py3.py](https://github.com/patrickschu/txenglish/blob/master/faveconverter/faveconcerter_py3.py) if you are running Python 3.
 If you are unsure which version you have on your computer, type